Taiwing/snow_crash/README.md

 1 password hash cracked, 0 left
 ```

-Where `abcdefg` is password for flag01.
-It works because here the legacy unix
+Where `abcdefg` is the password for flag01.
+It works because here the legacy
-password hashing function `crypt` is used for encrypting the user's password.
-It
+unix password hashing function `crypt` is used for encrypting the user's
-is based on a modified version of DES to turn it into a one-way function but it
+password.
+It is based on a modified version of DES to turn it into a one-way
-is not secure anymore, especially when the password is as simple as it is here.
+function but it is not secure anymore, especially when the password is as simple
+as it is here.